 Searching for college can be a daunting task.
 It can be scary to think about where you are going to spend the next 2 to 4 years of your life!
 Take a look at your top 12 tips for choosing a college to help ease your worries and narrow down your search:

 1) Identify the degrees offered & type of school: are you looking into a four year or two year school?
 Or what about a trade school?
 Would you prefer a public or private school?
+Would you feel more comfortable at a Historically Black College or University?

 2) Look at the admission policy & academic standards: this will help to make sure you are on track and qualified to apply